The Last of Us (video game): Additional content

 Downloadable content (DLC) for the game was released following its launch.
-The game's Season Pass includes access to all DLC, as well as some additional abilities, and the documentary Grounded: Making The Last of Us; the documentary was released online in February 2014.
+The game's season pass includes access to all DLC, some additional abilities, and the documentary Grounded: Making The Last of Us; the documentary was released online in February 2014.
 Two DLC packs were included with some of the game's special editions and were available upon release.
 The Sights and Sounds Pack included the soundtrack, a dynamic theme for the PlayStation 3 home screen, and two avatars.
 The Survival Pack featured bonus skins for the player following the completion of the campaign, and in-game money, as well as bonus experience points and early access to customizable items for the game's multiplayer.
 Abandoned Territories Map Pack, released on October 15, 2013, added four new multiplayer maps, based on locations in the game's story.
 Nightmare Bundle, released on November 5, 2013, added a collection of ten head items, nine of which are available to purchase separately.

 The Last of Us: Left Behind adds a single-player campaign that features two storylines—one set after the prologue of The Last of Us and one before the Winter chapter—following Ellie and her friend Riley.
 It was released on February 14, 2014, as DLC and on May 12, 2015, as a standalone expansion pack.
 A third bundle was released on May 6, 2014, featuring five separate DLC: Grounded added a new difficulty to the main game and Left Behind; Reclaimed Territories Map Pack added new multiplayer maps; Professional Survival Skills Bundle and Situational Survival Skills Bundle added eight new multiplayer skills; and Survivalist Weapon Bundle added four new weapons.
 The Grit and Gear Bundle, which added new headgear items, masks and gestures, was released on August 5, 2014.
 A Game of the Year Edition containing all downloadable content was released in Europe on November 11, 2014.